Learn whether you can safely use the Solo Stove on a deck, whether wooden or composite, or a concrete patio.

 What To Consider When Using The Solo Stove On A Deck

-There are few things better in life than sitting outside on a wooden or composite deck (like Trex) with a warm roaring fire in a fire pit, roasting marshmallows, and relaxing, and the Solo Stove Fire Pits certainly come to the party there.
+There are few things better in life than sitting outside with a warm roaring fire in a fire pit, roasting marshmallows, and relaxing.
+The last thing you want to happen is your fire pit to damage your deck.

-When it comes to wooden decking, though, we are still talking about wood, heat, and flame, and those elements, when not combined safely, can lead to some unpleasant problems.
+When it comes to wooden decking, we are talking about wood being exposed to heat, and flame, which is a clear hazard.

-And when it comes to composite decking, you have to understand most composite decks like a Trex deck are made from a blend of plastics which can melt and warp when subjected to the intense heat of a Solo Stove fire pit.
+Even with composite decking like Trex, the deck is made from a blend of plastics which can melt and warp when subjected to the intense heat of a Solo Stove fire pit.

 There are a few factors to consider when using the Solo Stove fire pit on your deck.